25 Things You Didn’t Know About Bubble Tea

 Back to the bubble tea, though.
 It’s trending, so it’s time to get filled in—especially before you go and place an order.

 Whether you are in or out of the loop, here’s what’s up: Bubble tea is a Taiwanese iced tea that has a layer of chewy tapioca balls that sit on the bottom.
 Consisting of a tea base mixed with milk, fruit, flavored syrups, and tapioca pearls, bubble tea is a fun and delicious treat to drink.
 Jumping on the restaurant industry’s successful build-your-own model that’s been popping up everywhere, bubble tea’s customer customization has helped the drink grow in popularity over the last two decades in the States.
-Find out what the heck it’s all about—and then get the scoop on more cool tea developments with these 10 Tea Trends You Need to Try!
+Find out what the heck it’s all about!

 As with many undocumented, unpatented recipe origins, there is much speculation about the origin of bubble tea.
 But one story is generally accepted to be true: Back in the 1980s, Taiwanese tea stands became increasingly popular businesses as the demand for a refreshing post-work drink increased.
 As tea stands set up shop on every corner, business owners started to employ product differentiation tactics.
 To separate himself from the competition, one concession owner at the Chun Shui Tang teahouse in Taichung started serving Chinese tea cold after getting the idea from iced Japanese coffee.